Bayesian evidence-driven diagnosis of instrumental systematics for sky-averaged 21-cm cosmology experiments: RESULTS

 The previous analysis has shown that an unmodelled systematic structure can have a dramatic influence on the resulting parameter estimation of the sky-averaged 21-cm signal shape.
 Hence, we will now study the inference when we include a systematic model i.e. examine the dataset with the systematic models $M_3$ and $M_4$.

 The recovery of the sky-averaged 21-cm signal shown in Figure (\ref{fig:VaryingSinusoids}) is now more accurate relative to the true sky-averaged 21-cm signal shape for all four cases of $(A_{\mathrm{sys}}, P_{\mathrm{sys}})$ variations.
-For the high period cases, the central frequency and shape of the sky-averaged 21-cm signal is now more accurately recovered and for the datasets with lower period sinusoids, we see identical success.
+For the high period cases, the central frequency and shape of the sky-averaged 21-cm signal is now more accurately recovered and for the datasets with lower period sinusoids, we see similar success.

-More importantly, the Bayesian evidence (shown in Figure (\ref{fig:logZComparison})) for the true model $T_{\mathrm{fg}} + T_{21} + T_{\mathrm{sys}} + T_{\mathrm{Noise}}$ is the highest out of all four competing models for all systematic datasets (extractions) considered.
-Moreover, for the base case when there is no systematic structure inside the dataset, the Bayesian evidence is the highest for the true signal model $T_{\mathrm{fg}} + T_{21} + T_{\mathrm{Noise}}$.
-Here, the systematic model has a similar but lower Bayesian evidence than the true model, however, the posterior estimates of the amplitude of the systematic are $\bar A^*_{\mathrm{sys}} \approx 0$, therefore, being in agreement with the true model which does not require the systematic model.
+More importantly, the Bayesian evidence (shown in Figure (\ref{fig:logZComparison})) for the true model $T_{\mathrm{fg}} + T_{21} + T_{\mathrm{sys}}$ is the highest out of all four competing models for all systematic datasets considered.
+Moreover, for the base case when there is no systematic structure inside the dataset, the Bayesian evidence is the highest for the true signal model $T_{\mathrm{fg}} + T_{21}$.
+Here, the systematic model has a similar but lower Bayesian evidence than the true model.
+However, the posterior estimate of the amplitude of the systematic is $\bar A^*_{\mathrm{sys}} \approx 0$, therefore, being in agreement with the true model which does not require the systematic model.

-Hence, the Bayesian evidence gives us the capability of accurately distinguishing whether we need a systematic model when there is a systematic structure inside the data and correctly preferring the true model of the dataset, which is critical in a real experimental scenario as we do not know the true underlying model.
+Hence, the Bayesian evidence gives us the capability of distinguishing whether we need a systematic model when there is a systematic structure inside the data and correctly preferring the ground truth of this simulated dataset.
+We note that in a real experimental scenario, we generally do not have access to the true model.
+However, given our analysis the Bayesian evidence is capable of reliably choosing the models that could be the most likely candidate of the ground truth, therefore providing researcher the tools to continue their research in a given direction by testing a variety of scientifically justifiable systematic models using the Bayesian data analysis pipeline of \cite{anstey_general_2021}.